by Catherine Haug, March 19, 2012

 - the shoulder line on a sleeve must go down the middle of the outer part of your arm when it hangs naturally at your side, ending at the middle of the top of your wrist.

-NOTE: for some styles, a properly designed horizontal reference line may not follow the grain across it’s entire length, but all points must still be equidistant from the floor when the garment is worn.
+NOTE: for some styles, a properly designed horizontal reference line may not follow the grain across it’s entire width, but all points must still be equidistant from the floor when the garment is worn.
 For example, an A-line skirt:

 - Making Simple Garments